Tempted by the thought of toasty toes? Here's how much to budget for your underfloor heating costs

 The system is also slow to react and should be designed for long-term space heating and not for quick task heating for short periods of time.

 The running costs of electric underfloor heating can vary depending on how much you pay for electricity, the capacity of the heating system per square meter and how long you leave it on for.
-In terms of running costs, it is generally costlier than water-based systems, which might add up in the long run for bigger areas.
-That said, it’s ideal for retrofit situations or locations where installation height is a factor.

 There are two main types of water-based underfloor heating systems: buried pipe and surface-mounted pipe.
 They are usually more costly and intricate to install than electric systems, frequently necessitating significant alterations to the flooring and the heating system already in place.

-The costs for installing a water-based system will depend on the type of build situation — is it a newbuild or deep renovation for example.
-In most cases, the underfloor heating company should include the design, pipes, thermostats, controllers, and underfloor heating manifolds and connectors in their quotation as well as the installation.
+The costs for installing a water-based system will depend on the type of build situation — is it a new build or deep renovation for example.
+In most cases, the underfloor heating company should include the design, pipes, thermostats, controllers, and underfloor heating manifolds and connectors in their quotation, as well as the installation.

-Budget for material costs of £55 to £80/m2 for an average house, if you’re thinking of carrying out any install works on a DIY basis.
+Budget for material costs of £56 to £82/m2 for an average house, if you’re thinking of carrying out any install works on a DIY basis.
 If you think you'd prefer to leave it to a professional installer, the Warmup website suggests you can pay anything from £100 - £300 a day for an installer, and that an area of 40m2 will take around 2-3 days to complete.

 1. Buried wet UFH